08 Feb Top 10 Optometry EHR Software Must-Haves

 Watch Video: In less than 20 minutes, learn how to avoid the most common pitfalls of evaluating and selecting EHR and practice management eye care software in your office.

-2. Easy to Customize Encounter Forms
+2. Easy to Customize Encounter Forms and Workflows

 Customizing encounter forms to fit different workflows for different types of encounters enables the doctor to see only the needed data points.
 Customization declutters and reduces the number of screens and clicks required to document an exam.